Energy Efficient Wireless Technologies for IoT

 ZigBee is an open global standard wireless technology that operates on the IEEE 802.15.4 standard.
 It is aimed at addressing the unique needs of ultra low power, low-cost Machine to Machine networks.
 It operates in 2.4GHZ, 900Mhz, and 868MHz.
 Both 900MHz and 868MHz are unlicensed.
 It encrypts data sent through the network using 128-bit EAS encryption to ensure it is secure.

-ZigBee is a low latency and low duty circle wireless network that allows devices to maximize their battery life.
+ZigBee is a low latency and low duty circle wireless network that allows devices to maximise their battery life.
 This wireless technology has the ability to connect numerous devices simultaneously.
-ZigBee Alliance has also standardized this technology to ensure that all ZigBee devices communicate with each other hence creating a uniform end user experience.
+ZigBee Alliance has also standardised this technology to ensure that all ZigBee devices communicate with each other hence creating a uniform end user experience.

 • LoRA Wireless network